mds/blog/published/2015-07-05-nerd-blog/nerd-blog.markdown

 I switched back to the old blog I was using before [Roon](http://roon.io) (this blogging platform I used to run).
 Right before Roon, I had all of these fun ideas for the nerdy blogging platform that I wanted.

-==The main idea was all of my posts lived in [their own repo](https://github.com/soffes/blog).== This is great for a bunch of reason.
+==The main idea was all of my posts lived in [their own repo](https://github.com/soffes/blog).== This is great for a bunch of reasons.
 Being separate from my blog's source code is nice since it changes every few years.
 Even when I was blogging on Roon and [Ghost](http://ghost.org), I kept this up to date (with some scripts).
 I saw a talk from one of the guys that works on [Archive.org](http://archive.org) and was really inspired to start saving as much as I can.

 Since my posts are in their own repo, a simple ==post-commit hook can update my blog==.
 GitHub simply posts to [an enpoint on my blog](https://github.com/soffes/blog.soff.es/blob/master/lib/soffes/blog/application.rb#L11) that causes it to [reimport](https://github.com/soffes/blog.soff.es/blob/master/lib/soffes/blog/importer.rb) my posts into [Redis](http://redis.io). ==Another added benefit is people can PR typo fixes.== When I click the merge button on GitHub, the webhook fires and automatically updates the post on my site.
 Neat!